rosswhitehouse/rosswhitehouse.com/src/markdown/posts/design-changes-on-rosswhitehousecom.md

 excerpt: "I talk through some of the design choices I made on this site recently, and how I coded them together."
 ---

-I just rewrote soe bits on the site and thought it was a great idea to share it!
+I just rewrote some bits on the site and thought it was a great idea to share it!

 ## Inspiration 💡